Congress of Deputies: Working bodies

+The members of the committees are chosen by the Parliamentary Groups with the number of members proportional to the number of seats in the House, which means they are not effective checks on the Government when the party in office has a parliamentary majority.
+Once the committees are created they must elect in their first meeting the bureau of the committee, composed of a chair, two deputy chairs and two secretaries.
+In practice, the largest party always enjoys a clear over-representation in the distribution of chairpersons.

+Subcommittees can also be created by the Plenary at the request of the committees.
+There are two types of subcommittees, the ordinary subcommittees, the purpose of which is to discuss and report on a specific issue, and the reporting subcommittees, the purpose of which is to write a draft bill to be discussed in the committee.
+The members of the subcommittees are designated by the committee.

 The Permanent Deputation is a body created in order to have a permanent constituted legislative power.
 It is responsible for safeguarding the powers of the house between the legislative sessions (January, July and August) or when their term has finished because of termination or dissolution.
 In these three cases, the Permanent Deputation is a temporary extension of the house.
 The Permanent Deputation is presided by the President of the Congress.
 It is composed of a proportional number of deputies depending on the numerical importance of the different Parliamentary Groups.

-The Parliamentary Groups are groups of members of the house which join together depending on their ideology.
-The Rules of the Congress establish that 15 deputies at least are needed to make a parliamentary group.
-However, they can make a group if they are at least 5 deputies and they have got at least 15% of the total votes of the constituency where they have run at or 5% of the total votes of the country.
+All members of the house are assigned to one of the Parliamentary Groups reflecting their party affiliation or ideology.
 The formation of the parliamentary groups takes place at the beginning of each legislature.
-The deputies who do not enrol in any parliamentary group constitute the Mixed Group.
+The deputies (members) who cannot satisfy the rules for forming a group are placed together in their own group (called the Mixed Group) so that they can still participate in the functions of Parliament.

-Composition of the XIV legislature
+Composition of the XV legislature

-The XIV legislature of Spain started on 3 December 2019 when the Cortes Generales were constituted, once the 2019 general election was held.
+The XV legislature of Spain started on 17 August 2023 when the Cortes Generales were constituted, once the 2023 general election was held.